nystudio107/craft-imageoptimize/docs/docs/using.md

 >
 ```

-Note that it sets the background image to the OptimizedImage's placeholder via the `style` attribute, sp the placeholder image will be visible until the actual image loads.
+Note that it sets the background image to the OptimizedImage’s placeholder via the `style` attribute, sp the placeholder image will be visible until the actual image loads.

 ###### Using `.loadingStrategy('lazySizes')`

 `.loadingStrategy('lazySizes')` will load the image lazily via the [lazysizes](https://github.com/aFarkas/lazysizes) library.
-You'd typically want this for "below the fold" images that the browser can load lazily as needed.
+You’d typically want this for "below the fold" images that the browser can load lazily as needed.

-This allows you to support lazy loading of images even with browsers that don't support native lazy loading.
+This allows you to support lazy loading of images even with browsers that don’t support native lazy loading.

-You'd typically want this for "below the fold" images that the browser can load lazily as needed.
+You’d typically want this for "below the fold" images that the browser can load lazily as needed.

 ```twig
     {% set asset = entry.myAssetField.one() %}